Pentagon pulls China's invite to Pacific naval exercises - Journal du Cameroun

 “We have disinvited the PLA Navy from the 2018 Rim of the Pacific Exercise.
 China’s behavior is inconsistent with the principles and purposes of the RIMPAC exercise.”

-He said the Pentagon has strong evidence that China has deployed anti-ship missiles, surface-to-air missile (SAM) systems and electronic jammers to “contested features” in the Spratly Islands region of the South China Sea.
+China has deployed anti-ship missiles, surface-to-air missile (SAM) systems and electronic jammers to “contested features” in the Spratly Islands region of the South China Sea, Logan said.

-The decision to pull China’s invitation comes amid new tensions between Washington and Beijing.
+The decision to pull China’s invitation comes amid new tensions between Beijing and Washington.

 President Donald Trump said Wednesday that he was not satisfied with talks aimed at averting a trade war with China.

-And on Tuesday, he suggested that Chinese President Xi Jinping might have played a role in North Korean leader Kim Jong Un’s recent threats to withdraw from a planned summit with the US.
+And on Tuesday, he suggested that Chinese President Xi Jinping might have played a role in North Korea’s recent threats to withdraw from a planned summit with the US.

 – ‘Freedom of navigation’ –

-China claims most of the South China Sea — believed to hold vast oil and gas deposits and through which $5 trillion in trade passes annually — and has built up islands and military installations across the region.
+China claims most of the South China Sea, believed to hold vast oil and gas deposits and through which $5 trillion in trade passes annually.
+It has built up islands and military installations across the region.

-Vietnam, Taiwan, the Philippines, Malaysia and Brunei also have claims in the sea.
+Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims in the sea.

 The US Navy periodically conducts “freedom of navigation” operations in which naval vessels sail close to the Chinese-claimed militarized islets.

-Logan said the Pentagon had called on China to remove its military installations “immediately” and to “reverse course” on its militarization of the sea.
+Logan said the Pentagon had urged China to remove its military installations “immediately” and to “reverse course” on its militarization of the sea.

 Given China’s growing military confidence and its heavy investment in the South China Sea, such a move is highly unlikely.